oblinger/HookAnchorApp/RR/DL/Regularization.md

 	  (scaling helps at test time to keep expected value is the same)
   - At testing time we DONT use the dropout
   - Can't count on monotonic reduction in cost function.  (trick:  turn off dropout to verify monotonic decrease, then turn on for real run)

+## L1 (Lasso) REGULARIZATION
+- Adds penalty based on sum of absolute value of weights

 ## DATA AUGMENTATION REGULARIZATION - increasing training set size 'for free' to reduce overfit